Home

 10th Century BC:

 According to Jewish tradition, the King of Israel Solomon (1011-931 BC), great in wisdom, wealth, and power, used his wisdom to design mechanical devices.
 Several versions of a story about a miraculous throne, designed by or ordered by Solomon.
-The most modest story features an ivory throne surrounded by golden lions, 12 on both sides (eventually, each lion-faced an eagle).
+The most modest story features an ivory throne surrounded by golden lions, 12 on both sides (eventually, each lion faced an eagle).

-There is, however, a much miraculous (upgraded:-) version, speaking about a moveable throne with mechanical animals, which followed Solomon wherever he wished to go.
+There is, however, a much more miraculous (upgraded:-) version, speaking about a moveable throne with mechanical animals, which followed Solomon wherever he wished to go.
 The throne was fashioned of ivory and covered with gold.
 It was set with rubies, sapphires, emeralds, and other precious stones that shone with the most brilliant, dazzling, and fascinating hues and colors.
 The throne was surrounded by 72 golden lions, facing 92 golden eagles.

 Six steps led to the throne’s seat, and each step served to remind the King of one of the six special commandments that the kings of Israel were commanded to observe.
 On the first step, a golden lion lay, facing a golden ox on the opposite side.
 On the second step, a golden wolf opposite a golden lamb.
 On the third step, a golden tiger faced a golden camel.

 On the fourth step, a golden eagle faced a golden peacock.
-A golden cat faced a golden rooster on the fifth, and on the sixth, a golden hawk-faced a golden dove.
+A golden cat faced a golden rooster on the fifth, and on the sixth, a golden hawk faced a golden dove.
 Higher still, above the throne, a golden dove held a golden hawk in its beak.

 When the King stepped upon the throne, a mechanism was set in motion.
 As soon as he stepped upon the first step, the golden ox and the golden lion stretched out one foot to support him and help him rise to the next step.
-The animals helped the King up until he was comfortably seated upon the throne on each side.
+The animals helped the King up until he was comfortably seated on the throne on each side.
 No sooner was he seated than a golden eagle brought the great crown and held it just above King Solomon’s brow so that it should not weigh heavily on his head.

 When the King sat, the wheels began to turn to judge the people, and the beasts and fowls began to utter their respective cries, which frightened those who had intended to bear false testimony.
 Moreover, while Solomon was ascending the throne, the animals scattered all kinds of fragrant spices.